Tennis Serve Toss: Technique, Tips & Drills for Perfection

-Again, I’ve paused the video at the peak of the toss so you can see how the ball is and approximately 6 inches to the right your tossing arms shoulder at the peak of the toss, just like the flat serve.
+Again, I’ve paused the video at the peak of the toss so you can see how the ball is approximately 6 inches to the right of your tossing arms shoulder, just like the flat serve.

 The concept of “showing” your opponent where you’re going to serve is known as telegraphing your serve.

-For example, if you exaggerate your slice serve toss location by placing it further to the right to generate even more slice then you may be giving up the intended placement of your serve, which helps your opponent move more confidently to return the ball.
+For example, if you exaggerate your slice serve toss location by placing it further to the right to generate even more slice, then you may be giving up the intended placement of your serve to your opponent.

 Kick Serve Toss Placement

 When it comes to your kick serve, you’ll want to place your toss inside the court roughly 6-12 inches out in front of you, but you’ll also want to set the toss slightly behind you.